kasstmaster/softdreamingsadmin/features.md

 ---

-# 3. Dead Chat Plague System
+# 4. Dead Chat Plague System

 Monthly “contagious day” mechanic.

 Features

+Only Active members may trigger a plague infection.

 Admin schedules a plague date with `/plague_infect`.